pgtipping/apt-affordability-checkerFE/memory-bank/activeContext.md

 ## Recent Changes (This Session)

+- Implemented robust, comprehensive form validation in FormContext.js, including required checks, numeric and range validation, logical constraints, and clear error messaging
+- All validation errors are now displayed to users in a mobile-responsive, accessible way
 - Completed a full audit of API key usage.
 Confirmed MAPBOX_API_KEY and RENTCAST_API_KEY are only referenced server-side and never exposed to the client bundle.
 Frontend communicates with backend endpoints for all sensitive operations.
 - Implemented user-facing error handling for geocoding and rent estimate failures in FormContext.js and UI (RentEstimateInput.js)
 - Now, if fetching a rent estimate fails, users see a clear, accessible error message in the form